deenovita/deenovita/README.md

-- 👋 Hello, I'm Dewi (or just Dee for short).
-She/Her 👩‍💻.
-CS Student.
+- 👋 Hello, I'm Dewi.
+She/Her.
+Bachelor of Computer Science.
-- 👀 Have intense interests in Machine Learning 💻 and Python 🐍.
+- 👀 Intense interests in Machine Learning 💻 and Python 🐍.
-- 🌱 Currently learning Convolutional Neural Network 📚.
+- 🌱 Currently learning CNN and Data visualization.
-- 🤓 Happy to have conversations/discussions/collaborations together.
+- 🤓 Happy to have conversation/discussion/collaboration together.
 - 📫 Email me on deenovita@proton.me.

 <!---